Last Updated on 17.10.2022

 - Only 9 ounces if you fill to the top

-- Company has been a bit inconsistent lately
+- The company has been a bit inconsistent lately

 The jars include enough chalkboard labels for all the jars.
 While this isn’t perfect for selling, it works well for gifting and personal use.
-If your candles are only for yourself or friends and family, the labels would work well.
+The brands will work well if your candles are only for yourself, your friends, and your family.
 You can easily label scents or write down the recipient’s name.

 There are some issues with how thin the glass is.
-There have been reports of cracking with temperature changes.
-This could mean a big mess if it breaks while you are filling them.
-The lids are also a bit hard to thread, so they don’t seal well.
-While this isn’t as big of an issue if you are using these for candles, it could still be a hassle while you are preparing them for shipping.
+There have been reports of cracking with temperature changes, and this could mean a big mess if it breaks while you are filling them.
+The lids are also hard to thread, so they don’t seal well.
+While this isn’t as big of an issue if you use these for candles, it could still be a hassle while preparing them for shipping.

 While they are cheap, you get what you pay for.
 I wouldn’t recommend these for candlemaking.
 They might work if you heat them, but you should be cautious and watch for any signs of breaking or cracking both before and after pouring.